ianturner88/vanilla-js-qwixx/README.md

 # March 22:

 The 'Roll Dice' button has been hooked up, so the dice now are updated if a user clicks the button.
+I elimated the second white block in the available numbers block, because I noticed a mistake in how I understood the rules.

 # March 17: